p-org/PSharp/README.md

 ## Contact us

-If you would like to use P# in your project, or have any specific questions, please feel free to contact one of the following members of the P# team:
+If you would like to use P# in your project, or have any specific questions, please feel free to contact one of the following members of the P# team (@p-org/psharp-developers):
 - Pantazis Deligiannis (p.deligiannis@imperial.ac.uk) [Maintainer]
 - Akash Lal (akashl@microsoft.com) [Maintainer]
 - Shaz Qadeer (qadeer@microsoft.com)